realamirhe/react-aptor/README.md

 > The `node` is passed by react-aptor as a reference to DOM that is occasionally used as a wrapper for embedding UI.
 > The DOM-node\* will become more clear in the third step.
 >
-> The `params` are optional parameters that are passed by react-aptor and define by you. see the third step.
+> The `params` are optional parameters that are passed by react-aptor and defined by you. see the third step.
-> The params will be passed by you and will be more clear in third step.
+> The params will be passed by you and will be more clear in the third step.
 >
 > name this file **construct.js** as convention ✨.